DS587/NekoBox/README.md

 Nekomi is a personalized branch from NekoBox, for the purpose of specified users to use.

-Forked from a previous commit without Redis and CDN configuration.
+Forked from a previous commit without Redis and other cloud configuration.

 Thanks for the [original gopher](https://github.com/wuhan005), NekoBox is an amazing project!